mborus/requirements-txt/readme.md

 👉 This repo is mostly meant for my own use, your milage may vary

 👉 This repo should work on Windows 11.
-It was successfully tested one, but I currently have no own Windows 11 machine.
+It was successfully tested once, but I currently have no own Windows 11 machine.
 If you run into problems, please open an issue.

 👉 Main reason why this exists: pip includes a download feature which allows convenient installations from a USB drive with no internet present